Shobhit1/rust-lang-learn/notes/hello_world.md

 `Cargo.lock`: This is a lock file similar to `yarn.lock`.
 This file keeps track of the exact versions of dependencies in your project.
 Cargo manages its contents for you.

 `cargo check`: This command quickly checks your code to make sure it compiles but doesn’t produce an executable

+In summary:

+We can build a project using `cargo build` or `cargo check`.
+We can build and run a project in one step using `cargo run`.
+Instead of saving the result of the build in the same directory as our code, Cargo stores it in the `target/debug` directory.